I want to start this guide on startup incubators with two important points.

 This gives you the opportunity to showcase your product, pitch your idea and network with investors, advisors and other key stakeholders.

-What to Assess Before Joining an Incubator
+What to Assess Before Joining a Startup Incubator

 If the Model Fits Your Needs